cyyself/soc-simulator/doc/rocket.md

 We have changed the following things:

-1. Set bootrom to jump to DRAMBASE address.
+    1. Set bootrom to jump to DRAM_BASE address.
     2. Commented trace output, so we can see the output from Serial.
     3. Set proper memory size.
     4. Change Small Core to Big Core, since the Small Core has no S-Mode support to get OpenSBI running.

 3. Build Rocket-Chip